 Coverage for Bodily Injury Caused by an Uninsured Auto protects you, anyone

-you let drive your car, household members, and passengers (unless
+you allow to drive your car, household members, and passengers (unless

 covered by another Massachusetts policy with similar coverage) against

 losses caused by an uninsured or unidentified (hit and run) driver.
-A minimum limit
+A

-does not pay for property damage or damage to your auto.
+This coverage does not pay for property damage or damage to your auto.

 Many consumers raise their policies limits for this coverage to match

-the optional, higher limits they choose for bodily injury to others coverage (described below).
+the optional higher limits they choose for bodily injury to others coverage

-coverage levels typically only costs an additional three percent of a policys
+100/300 coverage levels typically adds only three percent to a policys

 total annual cost.